-- Teach at least two courses each semester. - Attend department and/or CART meetings and activities. - Hold a minimum of four office hours each week. - Attend on-campus faculty workshops.
+- Teach at least two courses each semester.

+- Attend department meetings and activities.

+- Hold a minimum of four office hours each week.

+- Attend on-campus faculty workshops.

 Since these duties involve a greater commitment of time per week, salary is higher with this appointment.